alex-haozheng/cs326_final_epsilon/docs/milestone1.md

 Alan: Added milestone 0 to milestone1.md, project.html title, search bar and search button, changed background color, moved profile to float right, added filtering box with checkboxes to float left, added color scheme of black text.
 Fixed most center tags and some style sheets, added dynamic number changing for the slider. created unique.html and unique.css files, made search and profile buttons with custom css extra large button class, added date dropdown menu that relies on popper and is not currently working, added the 4 dining halls and space for their unique menus, added titling, then changed some css in unique.css for formatting, font size, spacing.

-Alex: started the grid and user profile card as well as the title of the webpage
+Alex: started the grid and user profile card as well as the title of the webpage, added the profile.html and the profile.css.
+Changed background colors, and made a list of favorites in which users can check off boxes of their favorites that are used to filter with the favorite only search filter in project.html.
+Changed some style in project.html and added user customization for their profiles such as names favorite dining hall and help users who are new to the dining commons learn a bit with an accordian in profile-settings.
+Changed some background colors to match the rgb of the image that was uploaded in a img folder.

 Team Name: Team Epsilon